DapperDog/PokemonTCGOCodeChecker/README.md

 2) Select the Clone or Download button
 3) Download Zip
 4) Unzip in location of your choise
+5) from commandline run 'python setup.py install' this just adds the configparser and requests python modules

 # Steps (Using chrome)
 1) go to https://www.pokemon.com/ and login